chriswebb/sublime-psql-tools/README.md

 }]
 ```

+then browse to Main > Preferences > Package Settings > PSQL Execute > Database and select your newly added database.

 ### Add new execute option with custom values example

-To add a new Execute method to the non-default hostname "production.mysite" to the Database menu under System Preferences:
+To add a new Execute method to the non-default hostname "production.mysite" to the PostgreSQL menu under Tools:

-If you would like to add new items to the Tools menu with non-default options.

 ```js
 [{